FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 \subsection{RQ4: Out-of-Sequence Critiquing}

-The previous section details the usage of critiquing by augmenting existing user sequences within Amazon Product Reviews, where the desired last item will likely follow the sequence which preceded it.
-Next, we explore whether critiquing strings can steer the model towards out-of-domain categories from the original user sequence.
+We now explore whether critiquing strings can steer the model towards out-of-domain categories from the original user sequence.
 For this, we construct a variant of the Office test set where we randomly mutate the last item critiquing category to another valid critiquing category within the dataset.
 We then evaluate our best pre-trained \flare model trained under precise critiquing on that modified dataset.
-With permutations we want to evaluate the ability of our model to follow instructions given by the critiquing text, even if that critiquing text is increasingly out-of-context for what the user is currently looking for.
-For example, rather than the ground truth of shopping for a desk chair, supported by a user sequence, we permute the last critique instruction to ask the model to recommend a large industrial-grade TV.
-In this case, a model that effectively uses critiquing should be able to handle this critique instruction despite being increasingly out-of-domain of the original, unmodified user sequence.
+Using category mutations, we evaluate \flare's ability to follow the critique, even if it is increasingly out-of-context given the user's history.
+For example, rather than the ground truth of shopping for a desk chair, supported by a user sequence, we mutate the last critique and query the model to recommend a large industrial-grade TV.
+In this case, an effective model would handle the critique request despite being increasingly out-of-domain of the original, unmodified user sequence.